serverlessworkflow/specification/specification.md

 Workflow globals are used to define static data which is available to [Workflow Expressions](#Workflow-Expressions).

-Globals can be defined via the via the [Workflow top-level "globals" property](#Workflow-Definition-Structure), for example:
+Globals can be defined via the [Workflow top-level "globals" property](#Workflow-Definition-Structure), for example:

 ```json